-Several Tylenol lawsuits have been filed across the United States in Federal Courts alleging that acetaminophen manufacturers and distributors failed to warn consumers of an elevated risk of Autism and ADHD developing in babies of mothers who use the product during pregnancy.
-These cases have been consolidated into the Tylenol MDL in the U.S. District Court for the Southern District of New York, MDL 3043.
+Hundreds of Tylenol lawsuits were consolidated in the Tylenol MDL.
+The Tylenol Autism and ADHD lawsuits allege that acetaminophen manufacturers and distributors failed to warn consumers of an elevated risk of Autism and ADHD developing in babies of mothers who use the product during pregnancy.
 If you used Tylenol or generic acetaminophen regularly during pregnancy and your child developed Autism or ADHD, you may have a claim for compensation.
 Call 1-800-298-0111 to speak to an attorney at Simmons and Fletcher, P.C., Injury and Accident Lawyers.
 We have been serving accident victims since 1979 and are happy to connect you with Tylenol autism lawsuit lawyer at once.
 Some attorneys are still accepting these cases while evaluating new avenues to pursue them.

-What Evidence is Required in a Tylenol Lawsuit?
+What Evidence is Required in a Tylenol Autism Lawsuit?

 In order to prove that Tylenol and other product manufacturers and distributors are liable, the plaintiff must prove that the companies were aware of a serious risk and failed to take action to correct the risk imposed by the product during its normal intended use and/or failed to warn the public of the risk.
 Additionally, there are other issues that must be proven in a product liability case to demonstrate that the FDA was not provided with the full facts in obtaining and/or maintaining FDA approval for the sale of the product with the approved warnings.